uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 •	Too low (<30%) → likely over-requesting
 •	Too high (>95%) → risk of job failure (OOM)

-If you are running many similar jobs (e.g., job arrays, parameter sweeps, or pipelines like Nextflow/Snakemake), it’s important to **estimate memory needs before scaling up.**
+If you are running many similar jobs (e.g., job arrays, parameter sweeps, processing many different samples, or bioinformatics pipelines like Nextflow/Snakemake), it’s important to **estimate memory needs before scaling up.**

-Why this matters
+### Why this matters

 Submitting hundreds or thousands of jobs with overestimated memory can:
-•	Increase your queue wait times
+•	Increase queue wait times
 •	Reduce overall cluster throughput
 •	Lead to significant unused allocated memory

 ---

 ## How to Request Memory in Slurm

 You can request memory in two main ways:
 •	Per node (total memory):
    #SBATCH --mem=16G